bronnie313/real-time-search-box/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I want to thank HelpJuice, for the opportunity to offer me this test project.
-Also, I Would like to thank Everyone who has been there for me since my initial days of code Kudos to you I appreciate your efforts.
+Also, I Would like to thank Everyone who has been there for me since my initial days of coding, Kudos to you I appreciate your efforts.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>